o1lo01ol1o/mcp-haskell/README.md

   } -> Derivation
   ```

-**Important**: This flake does NOT provide pre-built packages.
-You must use the library function with your own `ghcid` derivation to ensure GHC version compatibility.
+This flake also exports packages for convenience (e.g. `.#mcp-ghcid`), but those builds are tied to this repository’s pinned `nixpkgs` and chosen GHC set.
+For downstream projects, prefer using the library functions and supply your project’s `ghcid` derivation.

 ### Why No Default Packages?